Innei/vue-react-wrapper/readme.md

 I just wanted to find a JSONViewer for Vue 3, but there wasn't one, but the React ecosystem blossomed.

 So, is there a way to use React in Vue?
 Only in a certain scenario, because the whole business uses Vue and only a few scenarios need React support, so it is not a big problem to mix the two frameworks.
-In the decimal scenario, ReactWrapper can be dynamically imported to reduce the first loading bundle size of the entire App.
+In the decimal scenario, createReactWrapper can be dynamically imported to reduce the first loading bundle size of the entire App.

 ## Install